BDeshiDev/BDeshidev.github.io/_posts/23-8-1-Implementing-optimizing-cover-seeking-AI-neon-heart-overdrive.md

 In the above clip you can see the enemy that is supposed to flee, move towards the player and then backwards to a cover point which is not ideal.
 The cover evaluation system is indeed working properly.
 The cover point it picks is far from the player and not exposed.
 The problem is that the path calculated by Unity's Navmesh system doesn't account for whether the player is in the path or not.

 ### Solution
 The solution is to add a pathfinding penalty around the player.
 However, the other cop enemy(the offensive focused one) *wants* to move towards the player.
 So they have different path cost schemes.
 However, upon research, I realized that Unity's navmesh penalty system is ill suited for this.
-Different agenst can have different masks for penalty zones.
+Different agents can have different masks for penalty zones.
 But they cannot have different penalty schemes.

 Using a different pathfinding system(Ex: a custom A* library) would allow for this.
 However, I determined that doing so would require a significant time investment without much gain.
 In this game, due to the focus on playing offensively, enemies moving towards the player is not that much of a problem since the player *wants* to chase enemies down.
 Due to this and the time constraints of the jam, I decided to prioritize other tasks.